Do you have questions about e-bikes and how they work? Learn more about commonly asked e-bike questions.

 How far can I go?

-General range is between 70 and 150km – based on the power mode/assist level used – depending on terrain, and other riding conditions such as wind, tire pressure and whether you transport heavy grocery shoppings or just a light bag.
+General range is between 70 and 150km – based on the power mode/assist level used – depending on terrain, and other riding conditions such as wind, tire pressure and the weight of any cargo you may be transporting.